dotnet/docs-maui/docs/migration/android-projects.md

 See the [Android documentation][uses-sdk] for more information about the `<uses-sdk/>` element.

-In .NET 6+ Android applications, there are MSBuild properties to set these values.
+In .NET 6+ Android apps, there are MSBuild properties to set these values.
 Using the MSBuild properties has other benefits.
 In most cases the `<uses-sdk/>` element should be removed in favor of values in your project's `.csproj` file:

 ```xml
 <Project>